 Cary-Blair Transport Medium is a simple, semi-solid, non-nutritive medium used for the collection and preservation of microbiological specimens.
-The minimal nutrients in the medium facilitate survival of organisms without multiplication.
+The minimal nutrients in the medium facilitate the survival of organisms without multiplication.
 The semisolid consistency provides ease of transport, and the prepared medium can be stored for up to 1 year after preparation at room temperature.
 Cary-Blair Transport Medium is a modification of Stuart’s Medium which is comprised of an improved buffering system by replacing sodium glycerophosphate with inorganic phosphates.
-This improved formulation prevents overgrowth of Enterobacteriaceae, and contribute to effective preservation of Salmonella and Shigella for long periods.
-It is used for transportation of clinical specimens suspected to contain enteric pathogens, including Shigella, Salmonella, Vibrio cholerae, and Escherichia coli O157: H7.
+This improved formulation prevents the overgrowth of Enterobacteriaceae and contributes to the effective preservation of Salmonella and Shigella for long periods.
+It is used for the transportation of clinical specimens suspected to contain enteric pathogens, including Shigella, Salmonella, Vibrio cholerae, and Escherichia coli O157: H7.

 Composition of Cary Blair Transport Medium

 |Disodium hydrogen phosphate||1.1|